Dismiss Modal

 How do I get ready for this test?

 You don't need to prepare for this test.
-Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illegal drugs you may use.

 Author: Vardigan, Benj